wiaidp/R-package-SSA-Predictor/about.md

 &#x20;streamlined, occasionally moving proofs to online appendices.

-\####

-Working paper versions of the above articles can be found in the `Papers' folder of the M-SSA tutorial project.
-The last cited work applies M-SSA to forecasting of German GDP.
+&#x20;The last cited work applies M-SSA to forecasting of German GDP.